-The Polytechnic asked the Class of 2024 candidates for class president, class vice president, class senators, and class representatives to discuss their goals and leadership experience and to reflect on their experiences in Student Government as a whole.
+The Polytechnic asked the Class of 2024 candidates for class president, class vice president, class senators, and class representatives to discuss what issues they would address and how it would affect the campus or the members of their class.
 Here are the responses we received.

 [Editor’s note: The following was edited for clarity and for The Poly's grammatical and mechanical style.
-The Poly did not receive responses from Disha Beri ’24, Eli Chai ’24, or Talulah Patch ’24.]
+The Poly did not receive responses from Lindsay Brown '24, Ram Munoz-Valverde '24, Kamilia Nicolas ’24, Mike Anderson ’24, Ash Paz '24, or Disha Beri ’24.]

 If elected, what issues would you address, and how will this affect the campus or members of your class?